Rewa district: Transport

 Railways: Rewa is connected to Satna through a 50 km Rewa-Satna Rail Line.
 Satna falls on the Mumbai Howrah main line via Allahabad.
 For state capital Bhopal and National capital Delhi there is daily train service from Rewa.
 Rewa Jabalpur intercity is also a good train for commuting between these two cities within single day.

 Road: Main city lies where NH30 and NH39 interact with each other.
 It is connected with Jabalpur and Nagpur on one side and Prayagraj, Varanasi on the other side by four lane national highway.
 Sidhi and Shahdol districts are connected by two lane road.
 Daily bus service is available for major cities like Nagpur, Bhopal, Indore, Raipur etc.

-Air: Closest major Airport to Rewa is in Prayagraj which is 130 kilometers (80.7 miles) away and has flights to major destinations such as Delhi, Bangaluru, Mumbai,Pune, Kolkata etc. Other nearest airport is at Khajuraho.
+Air: Airport construction is going on and will be open for public soon.
+One major Airport to Rewa is in Prayagraj which is 130 kilometers (80.7 miles) away and has flights to major destinations such as Delhi, Bangaluru, Mumbai, Pune, Kolkata etc. Other nearest airport is at Khajuraho.
 Rewa also has an air strip.